LSA Christmas Fair

 - Teachers are encouraged to use our unique school grounds and local area as a means of developing field work skills and the children’s understanding of themselves in their environment.

-- Children’s achievement is celebrated through the use of our social media platforms, WOW Work and a forest school display board.
+- Children’s achievement is celebrated through the use of our social media platforms, WOW Work and a Forest Explorer display board.

 In addition to providing in depth and engaging lessons out of the classroom, the celebration of World Forestry Day allows teachers to focus on our outdoor learning